meshchenko/node-socketio-vue-chat/README.md

 # node-socketio-vue-chat
-This is a very simple online Node.js chat, based on Vue.js, Express.js and Socket.io Online version: http://165.22.193.68:3000/
+This is a very simple online Node.js chat, based on Vue.js, Express.js and Socket.io \n Online version: http://165.22.193.68:3000/

 For install: